Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Theory and method

 \subsection{Analysis of coherence}

-So far, we have established the principle and model of QP$^{2}$GI that illustrated in Fig.~\ref{fig1}c.
-However, for a SHWS where multiple pixels lie beneath each microlens, the spatial coherence of the illumination plays a crucial role in accurate spot localization.
-Insufficient coherence can lead to a blurred focal spot with reduced contrast, thereby degrading the precision of centroid estimation.
-In the case of the quad-pixel PDAF sensor, where only a $2\times2$ pixel group is located beneath each microlens, the spot-size variations induced by partial coherence have an even stronger impact on localization accuracy, potentially compromising the robustness and repeatability of QP$^{2}$GI.
+To date, we have established the principle and model of QP$^{2}$GI that illustrated in Fig.~\ref{fig1}c.
+In this section, we demonstrates that QP$^{2}$GI exhibits measurement repeatability and robustness when an illumination source with a coherence length exceeding the size of a single microlens is employed.
+The analysis also confirms that within a specific range, a linear relationship exists between the normalized differential signal and focal-spot displacement, thereby ensuring the stability and consistency of phase-gradient measurements.

-To investigate this issue, we simulated the intensity distribution and differential signals as functions of the focal-spot displacement beneath a microlens on a 2×2 pixel group located in the central region of the FOV, based on Eq.~(\ref{eq10}), (\ref{simu_intensity}), (\ref{eq12}).
-When simulating the intensity distribution, no microlens shift was introduced, and the incident light was assumed to be perpendicular to the sensor surface in the absence of a sample.
-In contrast, when simulating the differential signals as a function of focal-spot displacement beneath the microlens, the integration area in Eq.~(\ref{simu_intensity}) was shifted to emulate the displacement.
+To study the effects introduced by illumination coherence, we simulated both the intensity distribution and the differential signals as functions of the focal-spot displacement beneath a microlens.
+For the intensity-distribution simulation, no microlens shift was applied and the incident light was assumed to be normal to the sensor surface.
+In contrast, when evaluating the differential signals as a function of the focal-spot displacement $\Delta x$, the focal spot was artificially shifted to emulate such displacement (Fig.~\ref{fig2}a).
+All simulations were carried out using the Huygens–Fresnel propagation model given in Section S2.